AMWA-TV/is-11/docs/Behaviour - Server Side.md

 ## Constraints of Sender

 The initial state of Constraints of a Sender MUST be an empty `constraint_sets` array.
 This state indicates a Sender is unconstrained.
-Creating a connection with such a Sender via [IS-05][IS-05] is not impacted by IS-11.

 Non-empty `constraint_sets` array MUST be treated as unordered unless at least one Constraint Set has `urn:x-nmos:cap:meta:preference` attribute.